 - 6.3.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, staff will follow our Safeguarding and Child Protection Policy and refer the conduct to the DSL for advice and support before determining any sanction.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, we will consider whether a referral to early help or other agency is needed to support the child/family. - 6.3.2 Adults should always make it clear that they are upset about the child's behaviour, not the child.
 They should always use private, not public, reprimands, so that when a sanction is applied the child can make a fresh start.
 Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 6.3.3 Parents will be involved at the earliest stage when problems arise, are persisting or recurring. - 6.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-These include the following: - Verbal warnings - Logging a 'Demerit' - Moving to a different part of the classroom - Receiving a detention and completing a reflection - Being sent to work in a different classroom, when behaviour is having a persistently disruptive effect on the lesson - Internal exclusion working with a member of the Senior Leadership team for a fixed period of time - 6.3.5 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, online or digital bullying, verbal abuse, inappropriate or harmful sexual behaviours, and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Head of School or Deputy Head.
-For most pupils this will be sufficient, and the problem will be rectified; - withdrawal from lessons for the rest of the day; - detention; - contacting parents immediately; - meeting with parents and a plan agreed for monitoring the behaviour whereby parents also take responsibility for helping their child to improve; - Suspension (fixed term exclusion); and - Expulsion (permanent exclusion).
+These include the following: - Verbal warnings - Logging a 'Behaviour point' - Moving to a different part of the classroom - Receiving a detention and completing a reflection - Being sent to work in a different classroom, when behaviour is having a persistently disruptive effect on the lesson - Being placed on 'report'.
+Pupils have a report card with targets which need to be met in each lesson and breaktime.
+Please refer to NBH Prep Academic > Behaviour for the report card template. - Internal exclusion working with a member of the Senior Leadership team for a fixed period of time